 Most home warranties are appliance-only plans, especially in the most affordable parts of the price range.
 They’re designed to cover major kitchen appliances such as refrigerators, ovens, ranges, dishwashers, and built-in microwaves.
 These plans are good for homeowners who don’t have many other household appliances and are confident that their major home support systems are in good shape.

 Complete-home warranty plans cover more than just appliances, although those are certainly on the list.
 They also cover certain elements of plumbing, HVAC, and electrical systems.
 A good home warranty company will provide a detailed list of what’s covered under a complete-home service contract.
 As with appliance-only plans, the company will make arrangements with the appropriate local contractors to inspect, repair, and/or replace parts or equipment as needed.
+Complete coverage usually involves flooring too, and you might consider using one if you have expensive flooring like hardwood or Kahrs special offers in flooring installed.

 Most home warranty companies have at least one package that offers total coverage for the entire home.
 That includes more comprehensive coverage for HVAC, electrical, and plumbing parts and equipment along with appliance repairs and replacements for washers and dryers as well as kitchen appliances.
 They offer the greatest peace of mind but also come with the highest price tags.